gregbrunk/Movie-Trivia/README.md

 - Bootstrap JS

 Installation Instructions:
-- To play the game visit:
+- To play the game visit: https://gregbrunk.github.io/Movie-Trivia/
-- To install, visit: https://github.com/gregbrunk/Movie-Trivia and fork the repo.
+- To install, visit: https://github.com/gregbrunk/Movie-Trivia and fork/clone the repo.

 Outstanding Issues:
 - "Wrong" movie choices are hard-programmed.
 Would like to pull randomly from larger array.